Thanjavur

 Bunk Anjaneya

 While you are in the quadrangular courtyard in front of the Saraswati Mahal you will see an ardha shila of Lord Jaya Veera Anjaneya, holding a lotus flower in His hand.
 This is placed on the wall adjacent to the Saraswati Mahal.
-It is customary for the kings to have dharshan of the Lord before leaving the palace and to ensure victory in their missions; Lord Anjaneya was depicted in the form of The Jaya Veera with lotus in his hand symbolising victory.
+It is customary for the kings to have darshan of the Lord before leaving the palace and to ensure victory in their missions; Lord Anjaneya was depicted in the form of The Jaya Veera with a lotus in his hand symbolising victory.

 Raghunatha Nayaka and Temple for Shri Rama

-There is another small beautiful temple for Lord Anjaneya in the complex that attracts large number of devotees.
+There is another small beautiful temple for Lord Anjaneya in the complex that attracts a large number of devotees.
 As you move northwards from the quadrangular courtyard through the thick walls of the fort you will end up near the fire station situated outside the fort compound.
-On either side of the wall you will see bunks meant for stationing of soldiers and the armory.
+On either side of the wall, you will see bunks meant for stationing of soldiers and the armory.

 Sri Raghunatha Nayakan (1600-1645) the then ruler was an ardent devotee of Sri Rama and had supported the propagation of Srimad Ramayana and earned the title "Ramayana Anavrtha Ramakathamirtha Sevakan".
 He had built a temple for Lord Rama in the bunk facing east and in the opposite bunk- facing this bunk - he had installed the statue of Lord Anjaneya.
 Lord Anjaneya is seen with folded hands praying to Lord Rama.